noura2tarek/flutter_task_2/README.md

 FadeInImage widget),
 6- The two images in the same row with a padding between them.
 7- The images are displayed using 'ImagesRow' widget in a separate file,
-8- Below the images, a text widget which customized using 'CustomText' widget in a separate file.
+8- Below the images, a text widget ('The two images are displayed') which customized using 'CustomText' widget in a separate file,

-The customized widgets in lib/widgets folder.
+The customized widgets in lib/widgets folder,
-The font used is Suwannaphum-Regular.ttf.
+The font used is Suwannaphum-Regular.ttf,
 The images and fonts in assets folder.